bastilleagency/bastille/candidate/faqs.markdown

     seen it.
 And it’s off to the races!
 - question: What is the format of the assessment?
   answer: 'Using the context of a real world example of a service, the format consists
-    of asking you to implement three features of said service.  '
+    of asking you to implement three features of said service.'
 - question: Why do the assessment?
   answer: We firmly believe the assessment gives us a good window into your technical
     ability.
 This is really powerful as it allows us to find the right role(s) that